ionuttbara/windows-defender-remover/README.md

 ## ❓️ What does the app do?

-This application removes / disables Windows Defender, including the Windows Security App, Windows Virtualization-Based Security (VBS) , Windows SmartScreen, Windows Security Services , Windows Web-Threat Service and Windows File Virtualization (UAC) , Microsoft Defender App Guard, Microsoft Driver Block List, and Windows Defender's Settings Page (in Settings App , Winodws 10 or newer).
+This application removes / disables Windows Defender, including the Windows Security App, Windows Virtualization-Based Security (VBS) , Windows SmartScreen, Windows Security Services , Windows Web-Threat Service and Windows File Virtualization (UAC) , Microsoft Defender App Guard, Microsoft Driver Block List, System Mitigations and Windows Defender's Settings Page (in Settings App , Winodws 10 or newer).

 ## 🖍 System Requirements

-* Windows `7`, `8.x`, `10` and `11`  (all versions).
+* Windows `8.x`, `10` and `11`  (all versions).

 A system restore point is recommended before you apply the script.